July 22, 2021

 As consumers, I’d say most of us are not prepared to take out our old paper road atlas.
 Now that we have mobile phones in our pockets, we benefit from easy, searchable, up-to-date navigation based on current maps, roads, and tolls.
 Crowdsourced knowledge regarding traffic patterns helps us understand when we need to leave and reroutes us if we make a wrong turn.

 Here at Teckro, we provide the same capabilities for those navigating clinical studies.
-Our platform provides a parallel consumer experience with mobile navigation apps.
+Our solution provides a parallel consumer experience with mobile navigation apps.
 Think of Teckro as a complete navigation system for sites and sponsors that blends easily searchable, up-to-date trial instructions with crowdsourced knowledge to communicate course corrections and other vital trial updates – all seamlessly accessible from a smartphone.

 This means that sites are no longer beholden to the equivalent of a paper road atlas, including study information trapped in paper files and desktop computers.
 They don’t need to wait long periods for answers or instructions via phone that may come hours or days after they needed to make a decision.